-Worse, UW-Madison's percentage enrollment of Pell Grant recipients is not just lower than the University of Michigan's, it's lower than all but one of the 74 public research universities in the United States that enroll undergraduates.
+Worse, UW-Madison's percentage enrollment of Pell Grant recipients is not just lower than the University of Michigan's, it's lower than all of the 74 public research universities in the United States that enroll undergraduates.
 In fact, UW-Madison's Pell share is lower than that of many private national universities, which arguably do not have the same mandate to serve the public as UW-Madison does, never mind responsibility to live up to the Wisconsin Idea.

-Milwaukee and UW-Madison lie just 80 miles apart, but they might as well be on different planets when it comes to access and outcomes."
 UW-Milwaukee and UW-Madison lie just 80 miles apart, but they might as well be on different planets when it comes to access and outcomes.
 UW-Milwaukee is much more successful at enrolling a diverse student body, including three times the share of freshmen with Pell-grants (36%) than UW-Madison, but its 6-year graduation rate for first-time, full-time students (42%) is less than half of UW-Madison's.
 Its graduation rate is particularly low for African-American (16%) and Latinx (28%) students.
 Compared to 16 schools with similar demographics and test scores, UW-Milwaukee comes in dead last with respect to its 6-year graduation rate.